destel/rill/README.md

 It removes boilerplate and abstracts away the complexities of goroutine orchestration and error handling.
 At the same time, developers retain full control over the concurrency level of all operations.

-- **Make concurrent code clean and composable.**
+- **Make concurrent code composable and clean.**
-Most built-in functions take Go channels as inputs and return new, transformed channels as outputs.
+Most functions in the library take Go channels as inputs and return new, transformed channels as outputs.
 This allows them to be chained in various ways to build reusable pipelines from simpler parts, similar to Unix pipes.
 As a result, concurrent tasks become clear sequences of reusable operations.